Iron Curtain: Sea border of the Baltics

-Lithuanian Soviet Socialist Republic
+The Soviets initially attempted to apply mare clausum to the Baltic Sea, stopping any ships that were not of countries immediately around the sea.
+This was never accepted in international law, and was constantly opposed by Western Powers.
+By 1946, “all islands in the Baltic Sea belonging to the Soviet Union” and 36 village soviets along Estonia's northern and northwestern coast were defined as belonging to the "border belt," a naval boundary surrounding the Baltic SSRs.

 Poland

-The People's Republic of Poland was a satellite state of the Soviet Union.
-It bordered no western countries, but it had many ports to the baltic sea.
+The People's Republic of Poland was a member of the Warsaw Pact and Comecon.
+It bordered no western countries, but it had many ports to the Baltic Sea.
+These were heavily guarded by mines and the Border Guard.
+The port cities were very open, as Poland was a major trading hub with other nations.

 German Democratic Republic

 The inner German border was marked in rural areas by double fences made of steel mesh (expanded metal) with sharp edges, while near urban areas a high concrete barrier similar to the Berlin Wall was built.
 The installation of the Wall in 1961 brought an end to a decade during which the divided capital of divided Germany was one of the easiest places to move west across the Iron Curtain.

 The barrier was always a short distance inside East German territory to avoid any intrusion into Western territory.
-The actual borderline was marked by posts and signs and was overlooked by numerous watchtowers set behind the barrier.
-The strip of land on the West German side of the barrier – between the actual borderline and the barrier – was readily accessible but only at considerable personal risk, because it was patrolled by both East and West German border guards.
+The actual borderline, marked by posts and signs, was overlooked by numerous watchtowers set behind the barrier.
+The strip of land on the West German side of the barrier — between the actual borderline and the barrier — was readily accessible but only at considerable personal risk, because it was patrolled by both East and West German border guards.

 Several villages, many historic, were destroyed as they lay too close to the border, for example Erlebach.
-Shooting incidents were not uncommon, and several hundred civilians and 28 East German border guards were killed between 1948 and 1981 (some may have been victims of "friendly fire" by their own side).
+Shooting incidents were not uncommon, and several hundred civilians and 28 East German border guards were killed between 1948 and 1981, some of which may have been incidents of "friendly fire".

-The Helmstedt–Marienborn border crossing (Grenzübergang Helmstedt-Marienborn), named Grenzübergangsstelle Marienborn (GÜSt) by the German Democratic Republic (GDR), was the largest and most important border crossing on the Inner German border during the division of Germany.
+The Helmstedt–Marienborn border crossing (Grenzübergang Helmstedt-Marienborn), named Grenzübergangsstelle Marienborn (GÜSt) by the German Democratic Republic (GDR), was the largest and most important border crossing on the inner German border during the division of Germany.
 Due to its geographical location, allowing for the shortest land route between West Germany and West Berlin, most transit traffic to and from West Berlin used the Helmstedt-Marienborn crossing.
 Most travel routes from West Germany to East Germany and Poland also used this crossing.
 The border crossing existed from 1945 to 1990 and was situated near the East German village of Marienborn at the edge of the Lappwald.
 The crossing interrupted the Bundesautobahn 2 (A 2) between the junctions Helmstedt-Ost and Ostingersleben.